 Communication: The event management program is part of the Nido R. Qubein School of Communication – employers value communication skills

-Balance: You can let your creativity loose while at the same time employ analytical abilities Poster Projects
+Balance: You can let your creativity loose while at the same time employ your analytical abilities – click to see some Poster Projects

 Composure: You will come to realize you can handle constant change and chaos when totally emerged in an event – and think it’s fun

-Impact: When you produce events that impact individuals and communities you can get rich in so many ways
+Impact: When you produce events that impact individuals and communities you will get rich in so many ways

-Value: If you work for yourself or an organization your entrepreneurial spirit will be valued
+Value: If you work for either yourself or for an organization, your entrepreneurial spirit will be valued

 A few photos from the past few years.